darklinn/hubpop-catalog/templates/redis/0/README.md

-# MongoDB
+# Redis

 ### Info:

- This template creates MongoDB replica set on top of Rancher.
-Replica set size starts with 3 MongoDB instances, the replica set has the ability to scale up automatically when adding new instances.
+ This template creates Redis on top of Rancher.

 ### Usage:

- Select MongoDB from catalog.
+ Select Redis from catalog.

- Enter the name of the replica set.

  Click deploy.

- MongoDB can now be accessed over the Rancher network.
+ Redis can now be accessed over the Rancher network.